VitorEmanoel/Things/README.md

 # Things
-🎈 Things I do when someone asks, that's all.
+🎈 Things I do when someone asks, that's all./

 ## Time
 Format your milliseconds in a way that any human can read through.